 After setting the administrative panel, restart the domain:

-Open the browser and point the URL http://your-ip-address:4848 / to check the homepage of GlassFish Server.
+Open the browser and point to the URL http://your-ip-address:4848 / to check the homepage of GlassFish Server.

 That’s all you need to do to install GlassFish on Ubuntu 18.04.
 I hope you find this quick tip helpful.
 If you have questions or suggestions, feel free to leave a comment below.